Frequently Asked Questions

 What is the role of the Future Generations Commissioner?

-The role of the Commissioner, as specified in the law, is to promote the sustainable development principle (which states that public bodies should try to make sure that the needs of current generations are met without compromising the ability of future generations to meet their needs).
+The duty of the Commissioner, as specified in the law, is to promote the sustainable development principle (which states that public bodies should try to make sure that the needs of current generations are met without compromising the ability of future generations to meet their needs).
 She must act as the guardian of future generations needs and help public bodies to think long term.
-This is set out is in Part 3, Section 17 of the Well-being of Future Generations Act.

-To do this, she can give advice to the public bodies caught by the law (see Question 6 – public bodies listed in the Act), the Auditor General for Wales (who must conduct at least one examination per 5-year cycle on how each public body has acted in accordance with the sustainable development principle), groups of public bodies called Public Services Boards (see Question 7 – public services boards) or to any other person who can contribute to the seven well-being goals (see Question 2 –vision set out by the Act) or help improve well-being in Wales (see Question 5 – powers of the Commissioner).
+To do this, she can give advice to the public bodies listed in the Act , the Auditor General for Wales (who must conduct at least one examination per 5-year cycle on how each public body has acted in accordance with the sustainable development principle), groups of public bodies called Public Services Boards , or to any other person who can contribute to the seven well-being goals or help improve well-being in.

-The Act applies to specific public bodies (see Question 6) and the Commissioner has to monitor and assess the extent to which the public bodies meet their specific objectives (these are called “well-being objectives).
+The Act applies to specific public bodies, which have to set and publish their own well-being objectives that maximise contribution to the seven well-being goals.
+The Commissioner has to monitor and assess the extent to which public bodies meet these well-being objectives.

 What powers does the Commissioner have?

-The Commissioner must promote the sustainable development principle (not compromising the ability of future generations to meet their needs demonstrated by the use of the five ways of working in Question 3), act as the guardian of future generations and encourage public bodies to think of the long term effect of their decisions.
+The Commissioner must promote the sustainable development principle , act as the guardian of future generations and encourage public bodies to think of the long term effect of their decisions.
 To do this, the law allows the Commissioner to:

 - provide advice or assistance to a public body;